The Cherrytree

 Big medicine

-Known chants can draw energy from the tree to revitalise our spirit.
+Known chants can draw energy from mums cherry tree to revitalise our spirit no matter where we are.

 Reciting whakapapa is like directing a spiritual thread backward down from a leaf on a tree branch to its roots.
 The closer you get to the mauri the greater the healer.

 We seek bark and roots to weave the healing properties of a tree for big mahi.
-People who are sick travel to find Maori healing from earth and water.
+People who are sick travel to find Maori healing from earth and water to replenish their wairua.

 A village of trees